-If pursued as policy the Council recommend that more specific and rigorous location, nature, number, context, circumstances, etc criteria be established, as well as Public Notification in all cases as a minimum.
-Built Form, irrespective of land use, should have residential design provisions applied to maintain nature or area.
+If pursued as policy the Council recommend that more specific and rigorous location, nature, number, context, circumstances etc criteria be established, as well as Public Notification in all cases as a minimum.

 Within the City of Unley, introduction of non-residential land uses within Neighbourhood Zones is unnecessary and not supported, given our close network of main streets and activity centres.
 This approach only serves to dilute and undermine the hierarchy of centres and activities, create inequitable anti-competitive investment and development opportunity and fails to support the consolidation of existing and desired centres as active, vibrant, viable, walkable and sustainable services hubs.